NEVER TOO OLD

-My grandkids call me “Mema.”
-They’re so cute when they say it.
-I even admit to having three great grandkids.
-That’s okay.
+My grandkids call me "Mema."
+They're so cute when they say it.
+I even admit to having a great grandkid.
+That's okay.
 I married very young.

 My husband calls me "Beverly."
 Mm.
 That's my name.